Strongly correlated physics in organic open-shell quantum systems: Methods

 where $G_0=e^2/h$ is the conductance quantum, and the transmission function is computed as

 with $\mathbf{\Gamma}_{L(R)}$ the anti-hermitian part of $\mathbf{\Sigma}_{L(R)}$

-While Eqs.~(\ref{eq:conductance})$-$(\ref{eq:broadening}) neglect the incoherent contributions (i.e., due to inelastic scattering) to the transmission that arises from the many-body self-energy~\cite{rumetshofer2019first,ferretti2005first,ng1996ac,sergueev2002spin,droghettiPRB105,droghettiPRB106}, they provide a good approximation of the low-bias transport properties, even in the presence of strong correlations within the $A$ subspace~\cite{meir1992landauer,jacob2015towards}.
+Note that Eqs.~(\ref{eq:conductance})$-$(\ref{eq:broadening}) neglect the incoherent contributions (i.e., due to inelastic scattering) to the transmission that arise from the many-body self-energy~\cite{meirPRL68,ferrettiPRB72,ngPRL76,sergueevPRB65,nessPRB82,droghettiPRB105,droghettiPRB106}.
+In the non-resonant transport regime, and where electron-electron scattering is low, a Landauer transmission with renormalized Green's functions is expected to provide a good approximation of the transport properties at low bias voltage, even in the presence of strong correlations within the $A$ subspace~\cite{meirPRL68,jacobJPCM27}.